GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
+> ### The code you write makes you a programmer.
+The code you delete makes you a good one.
+The code you don't have to write makes you a great one.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Mario Fusco*

 ---
 ## 🏎 Quick Facts